You are currently viewing Best Cloudways Alternatives to Consider in 2026 (Tested, Compared, and Ranked)

 Pricing: Starts at $4/month Best for: Developers who want to build a server to exact specifications

-Kamatera is a pure cloud VPS provider, not a managed WordPress host, which is precisely its strength for anyone frustrated by Cloudways’ fixed plans.
+Kamatera is a pure cloud VPS provider, not a managed WordPress host, which is its strength for anyone frustrated by Cloudways’ fixed plans.
 You design the server: select CPU cores, RAM, storage type, operating system, and data center from 13 global locations spanning North America, Europe, Asia, and the Middle East.
-Billing is hourly or monthly, and you pay only for the resources you actually consume.
+Billing is hourly or monthly, and you pay only for the resources you use.

 Kamatera’s hardware is modern: Intel Ice Lake processors and NVMe SSDs deliver consistent performance.
 Managed add-ons are available if you want handholding on security, updates, and backups.
 Unmanaged plans are cheaper but require you to handle firewall rules, patches, and control panel licensing yourself.